forcecore/Keras-GAN-Animeface-Character/README.md

     * This is useful for seeing the generator network's capability to reproduce the input.
     * The auto-encoder will be trained on input images.
     * The output will be blurry, as the auto-encoder having mean-squared-error loss.
-      (This is why GAN is invented in the first place!)
+      (This is why GAN got invented in the first place!)
-* The script is tuned to train well.
-(At least, on my machine) If you need to train on your dataset, read the tips section.
 * To run training, modify main() so that train\_gan() is uncommented.
 * The script will dump reals.png and fakes.png every 10 epoch so that you can see how the training is going.
 * The training takes a while.
-For this example on Anime Face dataset, it took about 10000 batches to get good results.
+For this example on Anime Face dataset, it took about 10000 mini-batches to get good results.
-    * Until batch 1000, I saw just some color changes with noise.
-    * If you see only uniform color until 2000 then the training is not working!
+    * If you see only uniform color or "modern art" until 2000 then the training is not working!
 * The script also dumps weights every 10 batches.
 Utilize them to save training time.
   Weights before diverging is preferred :)
   Uncomment load\_weights() in train\_gan().